cvcal/NoteMatrixWithTonality/documents/design_and_implementation.md

 * Has a grid, or multiple grids, and the number of times it loops through.
 * a method to translate the contents to audio.

+### Provided questions for this document
+As in the design section, I will provide direct answers to the DSL project's questions.
+There will be some repetition.

+**Your choice of an internal vs. external implementation and how and why you made that choice.**

+The intermediate representation will be a set of classes in Java, so it will be internal.
+The language itself would be a graphical interface, which will necessarily be external.
+I believe the choices for this are obvious and can be seen in the design section of this document.

+**Your choice of a host language and how and why you made that choice.**

+I will be coding in Java.
+Partly, this is because of the extensive set of libraries and corresponding tutorials for sound creation and creating the GUI.
+I chose Java due to it's universality and flexibility, along with the fact that, since it is so close to Scala, I could potentially use some of the nice Scala features we discussed in class without having to translate the entire system.
+This is mostly relevant if I want to implement the external version of this mentioned below.

+**Any significant syntax design decisions you've made and the reasons for those decisions.**

+I described much of the clicking setup and composition order above.
+For this GUI, these decisions come from the desire to make everything as intuitive as possible, so that meant imagining myself with the grid and seeing my first instincts for how I would interact with it.

+Some difficulties that I had to clear up included how best to input notes with colors.
+Should you pre-select colors and click notes on the grid to add those to that instrument's track, or should you select the color every time you click a note.
+I figured it would be more intuitive to be able to select multiple notes for an instrument at a time, so I preferred the first option.
+Another difficulty was how to choose colors and tones in the first place.
+I ended up choosing to directly map my 6 colors with instruments, and add some modulation on top for added variety, in order to avoid making this project solely about synthesizing sounds.

+**An overview of the architecture of your system.**

+This is outlined above.

+### Interesting thoughts, that I probably won't bother with.

-If the data structures above describe the representation of the program as it is being messed with, and I do thing that that is the main advantage of an object-oriented approach like this, it might also be nice to create an external language of some sort.
+If the data structures above describe the representation of the program as it is being messed with, and I do think that that is the main advantage of an object-oriented approach like this, it doesn't solve the problem of saving 'programs/compositions.'
+For this purpose, it might also be nice to create an external language of some sort.
 This language could translate into and out of the object-oriented version, as a way to save the programs in a textual form, and open them back up to be edited.
-It could also serve as a way to test a big portion of my language before worrying about the GUI.
+It would also be a nicer textual interface than direct creation of objects through Java, and might be nice for testing purposes because of this.

 This external DSL might look something like this: